Mashed Potatoes

 Instructions

-• Place the potatoes in a pot and cover with cold water a good inch above the potatoes.
+Place the diced potatoes in a medium pot and cover with cold water by about 1 inch.
+Add a generous pinch of kosher salt to the water.

 Nutrition